AmaaniGoose/animeclubsite/README.md

 #  Site for JNU anime club

-This site was developed a team consisting of Amaan, Nitish, Ajit and Ravi from JNU School of Engineering.
+This site was developed by a team consisting of Amaan, Nitish, Ajit and Ravi from School of Engineering,JNU.

 The purpose of the site is to provide a space for the anime community of JNU in the form of blog, give anime/manga news and recommendations as well as resources to get started.